ProjectLibertyLabs/gateway/services/content-watcher/ENVIRONMENT.md

 # Environment Variables

+ℹ️ Feel free to adjust your environment variables to taste.
 This application recognizes the following environment variables:

 | Name                               | Description                                                                                                     |       Range/Type       | Required? |     Default      |